rspace-os/rspace-web/src/main/resources/sqlUpdates/DatabaseChangeGuidelines.md

   This is to overcome variations in collation between different OS/MariaDB/MySQL/ countries.
 - Does it need an accompanying _AUD table to record revision history?
 - If it has FK references to any BaseRecord or User/Group table, we need to update UserDeletionManagerImpl to support the 'Delete User' use case.
+- If you've written some JUnit tests that extend from RealTRansactionSpringTestBase (i.e. test  cases that run real transactions) then remember to add to the 'DatabaseCleaner.cleanUp' method the table name in the list of tables to delete after a test run -  this keeps the database clean between test runs.
+The order in which rows are removed is important, to avoid FK constraint errors.
 - Is this a table that is defined as a Hibernate entity?
 Sometimes a 3rd party library (e.g. liquibase, spring-social, chemistry tables) requires its own table that is not created or managed by Hibernate.
 In this case you may need to edit scripts in the *maven* folder.
 - Ensure your Java @Entity-annotated class implements Serializable.
 - If rows are likely to be read more often than written to, consider registering the class with Hibernate's second-level cache
 - Review Hibernate association mappings - even though @ManyToOne is eager by default, consider using a lazy fetch strategy if queries don't usually need data from the associated entity.
 - consider adding javax.validation annotations on persisted fields.
 These are asserted by Hibernate before the data is flushed to the database, thus saving load on the database handling bad data.(this validation is only performed in Hibernate's pre-commit event handler).

 ### Are you adding a new column with FK reference?
 - You may need to update order of tables in `RealTransactionSpringTestBase cleanup ()`, or in  'Delete User' scenario of UserDeletionManagerImpl.